-Tate opened a new refinery on Love Lane, Liverpool in 1872.
-Soon, the factory was producing 1,000 tons of sugar every week.
+Tate established a new refinery on Love Lane, Liverpool in 1872.
+The factory produced 1,000 tons of sugar every week.
 The business employed 400 people by this time.

-Tate paired up with David Martineau, a London sugar refiner, to acquire the British rights to Eugen Langen’s sugar cube manufacturing process in 1875.
-Previously sugar had been sold to grocers in large cones, with servings then broken off with a hammer.
+Tate partnered with David Martineau, a London sugar refiner, to acquire the British rights to Eugen Langen’s sugar cube manufacturing process in 1875.
+Sugar had previously been sold to grocers in large cones, with servings to customers then broken off with a hammer.
 The old method was inefficient, and the pre-packaged “Tate’s Cube Sugar” was to prove a great success.

 By 1883 Tate had the largest sugar producing capacity in Liverpool, and the third largest capacity in London.
 The Liverpool plant produced hard sugar and the London plant produced soft sugar.